elvis-epx/pictdiff/README.md

 cargo run --release img1.png img2.png diff.png
 ```

-After it runs the first time succesfully, you can copy the binary
+After it runs the first time successfully, you can copy the binary
-from target/release/pictdiff to /usr/local/bin or other convenient
+from target/release/pictdiff to /usr/local/bin or another convenient
 location.

 # Go version